- Data breaches are an everyday reality in today’s online world

 - Change each of your passwords at least once every 180 days (6 months).

-Maintaining your passwords sounds like a tall order.
-It’s time-consuming, inconvenient, and difficult to remember.
+Maintaining your passwords may seem like a tall order.
 However, user-created passwords are the most easily accessed by a hacker and therefore most vulnerable to a data breach.
 So it’s worth taking some extra time to make your passwords as bullet-proof as possible.
-A password manager app for storing and managing your passwords can help with this, but you need to do your research to make sure the app itself is fully secure.
+A password manager app for storing and managing your passwords can help with this, but do your research to make sure the app itself is fully secure.

 2-step verification (2SV)

 2SV is an extra layer of security you can set up to use, along with your other credentials, when you log in to your account.
-With 2SV, a time-sensitive verification code is sent to you, either as SMS text to your mobile phone or by email.
+With 2SV, a time-sensitive verification code is sent to you, usually as SMS text to your mobile phone.
 You enter this code, along with your user ID and password, to access your account.
 Learn how easy it is to set up 2SV for your Questrade account.

 Biometric ID (fingerprint, touch, or face ID)